Game-of-whales/GOW-SDK-ANDROID/README.md

        return true;
     }
 ```

+In order to check if there is an experiment at the start of the application, subscribe to `OnConnected` callback (see _Step 4_).
+If the experiment exists, `CanStartExperiment` will be called before `OnConnected`.

+> `OnConnected` callback is supported since 2.0.32 version of SDK.

 When the experiment is finished, `OnExperimentEnded` method will be called.
 You are able to remove all experiment changes or keep them for further work regardless of the experiment: